Yin Yoga Explained: A Guide to the History, Practice and Benefits

 • Joint Health: Yin poses apply gentle stress to the joints, enhancing their range of motion and countering the effects of a sedentary lifestyle.

-• Improves Flexibility: By gently stretching tendons and connective tissues, Yin Yoga helps increase muscle adaptability and reduce injury risk.
+• Improves Flexibility: By gently stretching tendons and connective tissues, this practice helps increase muscle adaptability and reduce injury risk.

 Mental and Emotional Benefits